rpm-software-management/dnf/_sources/command_ref.txt

     Resolve to IPv6 addresses only.

 ``--allowerasing``
     Allow erasing of installed packages to resolve dependencies.
+This option could be used as an alternative to ``yum swap`` command where packages to remove are not explicitly defined.

 ``--assumeno``
     answer no for all questions